ENGLISH 150: Reading and Composition (1A)

 Students may purchase their books online by visiting COM's online bookstore, or students may buy the books at the COM campus.
 Please purchase the editions listed, since content and pagination in old editions of texts do not match with course assignments.
 This is not a course where you can get by without reading the assigned texts because the quizzes and assignments are based on specific text passages.

 What To Do When You First Access The Course Online: Be advised that Moodle works best with Firefox.
 Not all features function with Safari for Mac users.
 If you run into any technical problems, check your browser using the helpful information at the following link: http://ilearn.csumb.edu/BrowserTestFiles/index.php

 Take some time to familiarize yourself with these 2 helpful Moodle FAQs for students and bookmark them for future reference:

-Finally, there is an important note that you should read and heed at the top right of your Moodle home screen: "Closing this browser does not end your session.
-In order to end a session you must click on Logout (top right side of browser window).
+Finally, please note that in order to end your class session you must click on Logout (top right side of browser window).
+Simply closing your browser does not end your session.
 If you do not log out, your session will remain active.
-The next person to use this computer will have full access to your account."
-Make yourself a sticky note to remind yourself to log out!
+The next person to use the computer will have full access to your account.

 I hope this email answers your preliminary questions.
 I look forward to working with you in Online English 150 and in guiding you on your journey as you become a more confident writer and researcher.
 Please feel free to e-mail me if you have any questions along the way.